Discussions with Alberta Parks on current challenges, like communication and permits along with opportunities for parks in the region.

 What kind of lunch is included?
 Can special diets be accommodated?

-Lunch for this adventure will be a picnic featuring local food, cheese, pickled vegetables along with fresh fruits, baked goods and ice pops.
+Lunch for this adventure includes the choice of a veggie (hummus, lettuce, tomato, cucumber and green pepper on a Montreal style bagel) or Angus beef sandwich (roast beef, provolone cheese, lettuce, tomato and green pepper with BBQ sauce on a Montreal style bagel), juice box, veggies and hummus, fruits and dessert.
 Please make sure to mention any dietary requirements when you book your adventure and we will try to accommodate whenever possible.

 Waivers are required for all participants.
 You can review the waiver here.
 Activities provided by third-party operators may require additional waivers.